n8n Self-Hosted 2026: Docker Setup + Security Guide

 1. Lead Capture to CRM + WhatsApp Notification

-2. Create contact in CRM (HubSpot / Airtable / Pipedrive)
+2. It adds them as a new contact in your customer list (HubSpot / Airtable / Pipedrive)

 2. Appointment Reminders

-1. Query calendar/booking system for appointments in the next 24 hours
+1. It looks in your calendar or booking tool for any appointments coming up in the next 24 hours

-5. If customer replies “cancel,” automatically update the booking
+5. If a customer replies “cancel,” it updates the booking for you automatically

 3. Invoice Automation